ikolomiets/ikolomiets.github.io/logging-with-slack-and-log4j.md

 <a name="configuring-log4j"></a>
 ## Configuring *Log4j*

-To make your Java/Kotlin application able to send notifications to Slack, we can configure *Log4j*'s standard [`<Http>`](https://logging.apache.org/log4j/2.x/manual/appenders.html#HttpAppender) appender with customized [`<PatternLayout>`](https://logging.apache.org/log4j/2.x/manual/layouts.html#PatternLayout), and make certain loggers with certain logging levels to use such appender.
+To make your Java (or Kotlin, why not?) application able to send notifications to Slack, we can configure *Log4j*'s standard [`<Http>`](https://logging.apache.org/log4j/2.x/manual/appenders.html#HttpAppender) appender with customized [`<PatternLayout>`](https://logging.apache.org/log4j/2.x/manual/layouts.html#PatternLayout), and make certain logger(s) with certain log level(s) to use such an appender.

 The following *Log4j* configuration makes any child logger of the `com.example` parent at `WARN` log level to send messages using `<SlackProdMonitorWebhook>` appender (in addition to `<Console>` one):